fscm/docker-jupyter/README.md

 ### Usage

-In order to end up with a functional Jupyter application - after having build the container - some configurations have to be performed.
+In order to end up with a functional Jupyter notebook - after having build the container - some configurations have to be performed.

 To help perform those configurations a small set of commands is included on the Docker container.

 - `help` - Usage help.
-- `init` - Configure the Jupyter application (__Not required in this image__).
+- `init` - Configure the Jupyter service (__Not required in this image__).
 - `start` - Start the Jupyter service.

-To store the documents created in the Jupyter application a volume can be created and added to the container when running the same.
+To store the documents created in the Jupyter notebook a volume should be created and added to the container when running the same.

 **Note:** A local folder can also be used instead of a volume.
 Use the path of the folder in place of the volume name.

 #### Creating Volumes

+To be able to make all of the MongoDB data persistent, the same will have to be stored on a different volume.

 Creating volumes can be done using the `docker` tool.
 To create a volume use the following command: